Wang Wang and Fu Ni: Early life (2005–2009)

-Wang Wang was born on 31 October 2005 and Fu Ni was born on 23 August 2006 at the Wolong Giant Panda Research Centre in China.
+Wang Wang was born on 31 October 2005, and Fu Ni was born on 23 August 2006, at the Wolong Giant Panda Research Centre in China.
 President Hu Jintao first offered them to Australia at the 2007 Asia-Pacific Economic Cooperation in Sydney.
 The 2008 Sichuan earthquake caused the destruction of the research centre and the death of Mao Mao, Wang Wang's mother, and the pandas were relocated to the Bifengxia Giant Panda Breeding Centre.

 Arrival at Adelaide Zoo (2009–2010)

-Wang Wang and Fu Ni arrived at Adelaide Zoo in Adelaide, South Australia on 29 November 2009, escorted by police in a climate-controlled semitrailer.
-They first appeared on December 13 after Governor-General Quentin Bryce officially opened their enclosure.
+Wang Wang and Fu Ni arrived at Adelaide Zoo in Adelaide, South Australia, on 29 November 2009, escorted by police in a climate-controlled semitrailer.
+They first appeared on 13 December after Governor-General Quentin Bryce officially opened their enclosure.
 175 families helped to plant bamboo for them.
 Initially on loan for ten years as part of a global giant panda breeding program, Wang Wang and Fu Ni are the only giant pandas in the Southern Hemisphere.
 A large amount of media attention was given to their arrival, and the loan has been described as an instance of "panda diplomacy" between Australia and China.

 On 12 January 2010, the pair were released from their glass enclosures into their exhibit after a period of quarantine, ordered by minister Penny Wong.
 They also joined Earth Hour as "official ambassadors".

-Zoos SA borrowed $6.7 million to fund the pandas, while a lack of sponsors adding to the debt.
-The state government invested $18.9 million for the new entrance and fence, and the zoo paid $8 million dollars for the new exhibit from sponsors, donors and loans.
-After Wang Wang and Fu Ni's arrival, Adelaide Zoo's visitors grew 70% and membership to Zoos SA has grown 25%.
-However, after initial expectations that the pandas would contribute $600 million to the South Australian economy over a decade, visitor numbers returned to the same levels before their arrival by 2010.
+Zoos SA borrowed $6.7 million to fund the pandas, while a lack of sponsors added to the debt.
+The state government invested $18.9 million for the new entrance and fence, and the zoo paid $8 million dollars for the new exhibit from sponsors, donors, and loans.
+After Wang Wang and Fu Ni's arrival, Adelaide Zoo's visitors grew 70% and membership to Zoos SA had grown 25%.
+However, after initial expectations that the pandas would contribute $600 million to the South Australian economy in the course of a decade, visitor numbers returned to the same levels before their arrival by 2010.